Arduino

 When using I2C, pull-up resistors are required.
 If your board doesn't have them, we have a PullUp module for you.

-To use daisylinked DUELink modules, you need to install the DUELink Arduino library.
+To command and control tether DUELink modules, you need to install the DUELink Arduino library.

 Under Tools on the top menu of the Arduino IDE select Manage Libraries.

-Type DUELink in the search window and then click Install
+Navigate to Boards Manager and Type STM in the search window and then click Install on both DUELink & STM32 MCU based boards packages.

 Now let's connect any 2 DUELink modules to the Downlink port.
 This example code will blink both STAT LEDs on both modules.
 Note how the STAT LED of the first module blinks only 10 times while the second module blinks forever.